muktadir-rhmn/tutorial-sharing-platform-fe/README.md

     - Discuss on the lessons
     - Like/Dislike comments
     - Take notes for each lesson
-    - Track progress on each tutorial
+    - Track progress of each tutorial
+    - Mark lessons as favourite

 # Design
 ![](docs/fe_design.svg)